VA Home Care in San Diego

 Activities of daily living requirements

-Does the veteran need help with at least three activities of daily living due to age, injury, or illness?
+Does the veteran need help with at least two of the following five activities of daily living due to age, injury, or illness?
+Eligibility is confirmed through a VA RN assessment.
 If the answer is no, the veteran does not qualify.

 Transfers | Ambulation